Sports massage near Nottingham

 When and how often to have a sports massage is a matter of personal preference, your own needs and goals and getting to know your own body.
 Some people who are participating regularly in sport might choose to have a regular sports massage on a weekly basis, whilst others might find it helps them to recover after an event or intense training session, or some may prefer to have a sports massage shortly before an event for optimum performance.

 The best frequency and timing of sports massage sessions is different for everyone and is something you can discuss with your therapist.
-If you'd like to talk about the best time for you to have a sports massage, book a Free 15-Minute Telephone Consultation.
+If you'd like to talk about the best time for you to have a sports massage in Nottingham, book a Free 15-Minute Telephone Consultation.

 The best frequency and timing of sports massage is mainly down to personal preference

 A variety of techniques are used in sports massage

 Techniques Used In Sports Massage